SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    You can use the the ``insert(_:at:)``, ``insert(contentsOf:at:)``, ``remove(at:)``, and ``removeSubrange(_:)`` methods
-   on any type that conforms to the ``RangeReplaceableIndexable`` protocol.
+   on any type that conforms to the ``RangeReplaceableCollection`` protocol.
    This includes ``String``, as shown here, as well as collection types such as ``Array``, ``Dictionary``, and ``Set``.